corbt/react-native-keep-awake/README.md

 import KeepAwake from 'react-native-keep-awake';

 // Method 1
-const MyComponent extends Component {
+class MyComponent extends Component {
   render() {
     if (this.props.screenShouldBeAwake) {
       return (